Dairy Free Pesto

 If you use raw garlic, the pesto will have more of a bite to it, and the garlic flavor will be more pronounced.
 If you’re like me and you love strong garlic, use raw.
 Using blanched garlic will give your pesto more of a mild garlic flavor, which is generally a better bet if you like garlic but don’t want the flavor to be too strong, if you get heartburn, or if you’re serving this to kids.

 I make my pesto recipe without the traditional pine nuts.
 Choose raw and unsalted cashews as a delicious and more budget-friendly option.
-Alternatively, if you're looking for a nut free pesto recipe, swap raw, unsalted sunflower seeds.
+Alternatively, if you’re looking for a nut free pesto recipe, use raw, unsalted sunflower seeds.

 Nutritional yeast has a wonderful cheesy flavor that’s so important here to making delicious pesto that’s Whole30, Low Carb, and Vegan.
 Pick it up at your local grocer, Thrive Market or on buy on Amazon.
 If you’re not worried about keeping things dairy free, you can add parmesan cheese to this recipe!